 Find out more about RPL

 After developing periodontal instrumentation skills within the phantom head skills lab you progress to your professional placement in the Student Dental Facility to treat your own patients under close supervision.
 This is the core of your practice experience.
 You also undertake oral health promotion placements where you will develop and deliver sessions to improve oral health in a variety of community settings.
 In Year 2 you have a one-week radiography placement at Newcastle Dental Hospital.
-In Year 3 you are allocated placements within local dental practices to prepare you for employment.

 Employment prospects are excellent; once registered, you will be eligible to work in general dental practice, private practice, hospital departments, community dental services, specialist practices, defence medical services, dental access centres and research.